How to Create a QR Code

 For a URL code, paste your full web address including https://.
 The generator shows a live preview as you type, so you can see the QR code update in real time.
 Longer URLs produce denser patterns with more modules (the small black squares), which can affect scannability at small sizes.

 To create QR codes you can save and manage, sign up for a free account.
 Free accounts can save up to 10 static QR codes in the dashboard.
-If you need dynamic codes with scan tracking and editable URLs, the Pro plan is a one-time $19 payment — no subscription.
+If you need dynamic codes with scan tracking and editable URLs, the Starter plan is an affordable monthly subscription (annual billing saves money), and every paid plan includes a 7-day free trial.
+See current pricing at honestqr.net/#pricing.

 The generation happens entirely in your browser for static codes.
 No data is sent to a server, and the code works independently of any service.